SansGuidon/bookmarks/README.md

 > Look for jobs that excite you, for jobs you think you can do with just a little ramp-up time.
 And then apply for those jobs, knowing that most of them will ignore you—but it only takes one yes to get an exciting new job, and an exciting new opportunity to learn new skills.
 * [Brendan D. Gregg](http://www.brendangregg.com/blog/2017-11-13/brilliant-jerks.html) - (2017) Brilliant Jerks in Engineering
 * [DEV](https://dev.to/ben/what-are-some-fundamentals-of-security-every-developer-should-understand-3ki3) - What are some fundamentals of security every developer should understand?
+* [DEV](https://dev.to/jeffreyuvero/what-is-your-personal-programming-ethics-483a) - (2018) What is your personal Programming ethics?
+* [ACM Ethics](https://ethics.acm.org/code-of-ethics/software-engineering-code/) - (1997) The Software Engineering Code of Ethics and Professional Practice

 ## API
 * [Adam DuVander](https://www.programmableweb.com/news/top-10-api-worst-practices/2012/08/03) - (2012) Top 10 API Worst Practices